ctmaclean/ec2-webapp/INSTALL.md

 	check file log with path /var/log/your_node_project.log
 		if timestamp > 60 seconds then alert

-#confirm your config is good
+#Confirm your monit config is good

 sudo monit -t